shylaagrawal/Genre-Music-Classification-Research/README.md

 # 1. Abstract

 Music genre classification systems often report strong performance when evaluated on the same datasets used for training, yet their ability to generalize to real-world, out-of-domain music remains limited.
 This work investigates the cross-domain behavior of a convolutional neural network (CNN) genre classifier trained on the GTZAN dataset when applied to the MTG-Jamendo dataset.
 By comparing predicted labels from the GTZAN-trained model against genre annotations in MTG-Jamendo, we analyze how a narrow, ten-genre benchmark model performs on a broader and more diverse music collection.
-Results are coming and will quantify performance degradation, error patterns, and genre-level biases observed under domain shift.
-These findings aim to highlight the risks of over-reliance on canonical datasets and motivate future research into more robust, transferable approaches for audio classification.
+The classifier achieved an overall accuracy of 46.6%, performing best on dominant genres such as classical (precision 84.5%, recall 82.7%) and struggling with less prevalent genres like disco, blues, and country (precision <3.2%).
+Analysis of over- and under-classification patterns revealed systematic biases: disco, rock, and country were frequently over-predicted, while pop and jazz were substantially under-predicted.
+These findings highlight the risks of over-reliance on canonical datasets and motivate future research into more robust, transferable approaches for audio classification.

 # 2. Introduction